Iñigo Lekue

-Iñigo Lekue Martínez ([iɲiɣo lekue maɾtines̻]; [ˈiɲiɣo ˈlekwe maɾˈtineθ]; born 4 May 1993) is a Spanish professional footballer who plays for Athletic Bilbao mainly as a right-back.
+Iñigo Lekue Martínez ([iɲiɣo lekue maɾtines̻]; [ˈiɲiɣo ˈlekwe maɾˈtineθ]; born 4 May 1993) is a Spanish professional footballer who plays as a right or left-back for Athletic Bilbao.

+Developed at Athletic Bilbao, he made over 250 appearances, winning the Supercopa de España twice and also the 2023–24 Copa del Rey.

 Club career

-Born in Bilbao, Biscay, Basque Country, Lekue graduated from Danok Bat CF's youth system.
-In summer 2012 he moved to Athletic Bilbao, and made his debut as a senior with the farm team in Tercera División.
+Born in Bilbao, Basque Country, Lekue graduated from Danok Bat CF's youth system.
+In summer 2012 he moved to Athletic Bilbao, and made his debut as a senior with the farm team in the Tercera División.

-On 21 June 2013, Lekue was promoted to the reserves in Segunda División B. On 29 June 2015, after being an ever-present figure during the side's promotion to Segunda División after a 19-year absence, he was promoted to the main squad in La Liga.
+On 21 June 2013, Lekue was promoted to the reserves in the Segunda División B. On 29 June 2015, after being an ever-present figure during the side's promotion to Segunda División after a 19-year absence, he was promoted to the main squad in La Liga.

-Lekue made his official debut with the first team on 15 August 2015, coming on as a second-half substitute for fellow youth graduate Sabin Merino in a 4–0 home rout of FC Barcelona for the Supercopa de España.
+Lekue made his official debut with the first team on 15 August 2015, coming on as a second-half substitute for fellow youth graduate Sabin Merino in a 4–0 home rout of FC Barcelona in the Supercopa de España.
 He made his first league appearance 15 days later, being taken off at half-time in a 2–0 loss at neighbouring SD Eibar.

 Lekue scored his first senior goal on 21 December 2015, equalising for the reserves in a 1–1 home draw against CD Lugo.
 The following 3 April he scored for the first time in the top flight, opening a 1–1 draw with Granada CF at the San Mamés Stadium.
 On 8 June 2016, he agreed to a contract extension until 2019.

-On 24 November 2016, Lekue netted his first European goal to win a UEFA Europa League group match 3–2 at home to U.S. Sassuolo.
+On 24 November 2016, Lekue netted his first European goal to win a UEFA Europa League group match 3–2 at home to US Sassuolo Calcio.
+In January 2018, he extended his contract to 2023.
 He missed most of the 2018–19 season with back issues, returning as a late substitute on 16 March in a 2–0 home win over Atlético Madrid.

+Lekue played rarely under Gaizka Garitano, and looked for a new club in the January 2021 transfer window, but was reinstated by new manager Marcelino García Toral and won another Super Cup that month, again against Barcelona.
+That April, he was involved in two Copa del Rey finals in one month, losing both to Real Sociedad and Barcelona respectively; he took part in the latter 4–0 defeat as a half-time substitute.

+In 2022–23, due to injuries to Yuri Berchiche and Mikel Balenziaga, Lekue featured frequently.
+In April, during his own recovery, he prolonged his contract to 2025.

+Lekue made his 250th appearance for Athletic on 1 December 2024, in the 2–1 away victory against Rayo Vallecano.
+His 200th in the top division came the following 18 May, again as a starter, in the 1–0 win at Valencia CF.